hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - capable of storing two active certificates at any given time: 1) CA certificate; 2) ID certificate issued by CA
     - enrollment modes: 1) terminal - manual; 2) SCEP - over HTTP; 3) <span style="color: #bb6600;">profile</span> - separating authentication and enrollment actions and providing an option to specify HTTP/TFTP commands to perform file retrieval from the server
   - CA (certificate authority): <span style="color: #bb6600;">issue and revoke</span> digital certificates
+  - Registration Authority (RA):
+    - an authority in a network that verifies user requests for a digital certificate
+    - part of a public key infrastructure (PKI)
+    - a networked system that enables companies and users to exchange information and money safely and securely
+    - Certificate revocation list (CRL): This is
+    - a list of certificates
+    - initially issued by a CA but have since been revoked and as a result should not be trusted
+  - function performed by certificate authorities but a limitation of registration authorities: <span style="color: #bb6600;">CRL publishing</span>
   - certificate signing request (CSR)
     - one of the first steps towards getting your own SSL Certificate
     - generated on the same server you plan to install the certificate on